kirbykevinson/kirbykevinson.gitlab.io/content/journal/movies/_index.md

 backgroundFallback: "#660000"
 ---

-The same as for [anime] but for live action movies.
+The same as for [anime] but for regular movies.

 [anime]: ../anime/